anaschwendler/vcr_example/testing-with-vcr.md

 recorded_with: VCR 5.0.0
 ```

-So for now on you, whenever you run your tests, you suite will use this cassete file.
-It will also run faster, as it has the file in place and don't need to make the request which can take more time.
+From now on your test suite will use this cassette file.
+It will also run faster, as it has the file in place and doesn't need to make the request which can take more time.

 ## Examples in real life

 One example of project that uses VCR is this `site-search-ruby` client from elastic: https://github.com/elastic/site-search-ruby

-In their context of `Search`, when searching all DocumentTypes in the engine, they use a cassete called `engine_search` to mock a request:
+In their context of `Search`, when searching all DocumentTypes in the engine, they use a cassette called `engine_search` to mock a request:

 https://github.com/elastic/site-search-ruby/blob/master/spec/client_spec.rb

-And this is the cassete file that is used in this call: https://github.com/elastic/site-search-ruby/blob/master/spec/fixtures/vcr/engine_search.yml
+This is the cassette file that is used in this call: https://github.com/elastic/site-search-ruby/blob/master/spec/fixtures/vcr/engine_search.yml

 ## Conclusion

-VCR seems to be a very reliable tool to fake request to APIs.
+VCR seems to be a very reliable tool to fake requests to APIs.
 But we still need to be aware that sometimes APIs can change and with that we need to record our tests again.
 This process should be simple and easy to reproduce, so for more tips regarding VCR use, I recommend [this](https://fabioperrella.github.io/10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.html) blog post.

 ### Hiding confidential credentials in vcr_cassettes

-There is an configuration option available to filter sensitive data that can be used to prevent it from being written to the cassete files, the documentation is [here](https://relishapp.com/vcr/vcr/v/5-0-0/docs/configuration/filter-sensitive-data)
+There is a configuration option available to filter sensitive data that can be used to prevent it from being written to the cassette files, the documentation is [here](https://relishapp.com/vcr/vcr/v/5-0-0/docs/configuration/filter-sensitive-data).
+This is important, as you want to track your cassette YML files in your source control management tool.
+And secrets don’t belong there.

 ## References
 https://github.com/vcr/vcr